 Did you know?

-• High blood pressure affects up to 14% (about 1 in 7) of children and adolescents globally.Song P et al, Global prevalence of hypertension in children: a systematic review and meta-analysis.
-JAMA Pediatrics 173:1154-1163, 2019
+• High blood pressure affects up to 12.5% (about 1 in 8) of children and adolescents globally.Defined as hypertension (>95th percentile) or prehypertension (>90th percentile), Zhou et al. Global prevalence of hypertension among children and adolescents aged 19 years or younger: an updated systematic review and meta-analysis.
+Lancet Child Adolesc Health.
+10:11-21, 2026.

-• High blood pressure has been reported in 28% of Aboriginal children and adolescents.Larkins N et al. Blood pressure among Australian Aboriginal children.
+• High blood pressure (hypertension or prehypertension) has been reported in 28% of Aboriginal children and adolescents.Larkins N et al. Blood pressure among Australian Aboriginal children.
 J Hypertens 35:1801–1807, 2017

-BPOzKids, Hypertension Australia and the Murdoch Children’s Research Institute have initiated development of the first Australian guidelines for the detection and management of high blood pressure in children and adolescents.
-The national group will adapt international guidelines, and formulate recommendations based on recent evidence and relevance to the Australian healthcare system.
-The initiative consists of a Guideline Steering Committee (chaired by A/Prof Cathy Quinlan), Clinical Advisory Panel (chaired by Dr Nicholas Larkins) and Project Team (led by A/Prof Jonathan Mynard).
+BPOzKids, Hypertension Australia, the Murdoch Children’s Research Institute, Edith Cowan University, and collaborators from around Australia have developed the first national guidelines for the detection and management of high blood pressure in children and adolescents, with support from RACGP, RACP and the Heart Foundation.
+The national group adapted international guidelines and formulated recommendations based on recent evidence and relevance to the Australian healthcare system.
+The initiative consisted of a Guideline Steering Committee (chaired by A/Prof Cathy Quinlan), Clinical Advisory Panel (chaired by Dr Nicholas Larkins) and Project Team (led by A/Prof Jonathan Mynard).

-For more information about the guideline initiative, email contact@bpozkids.com
+For more information about the guideline, email contact@bpozkids.com

 Guideline Steering Committee